syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/README.md

 short_title: Parse and segment structured messages
 id: adm-parser
 description: >-
-    The filters and default macros of syslog-ng work well on the headers and metainformation of the log messages, but are rather limited when processing the content of the messages.
+    The filters and default macros of {{ site.product.short_name }} work well on the headers and metainformation of the log messages, but are rather limited when processing the content of the messages.
 Parsers can segment the content of the messages into name-value pairs, and these names can be used as